 I challenge each of us to be empathetic in our personal and professional lives.
 Doing so will foster more meaningful relationships and positively impact our patients and their families.
 Let’s create an epidemic of empathy!

-Sean McCallister is the site administrator of St. Luke's McCall.
+Sean McCallister was formerly the site administrator of St. Luke's McCall.